OpenPSS/sign_pss/README.md

 # sign_pss

-Tool to sign PlayStation Mobile applications to run under the retail PlayStation Mobile Runtime Package (PCSI00011)
+Tool to sign PlayStation Mobile applications to run under the retail PlayStation Mobile Runtime Package (PCSI00011) & PlayStation Mobile Runtime Package for Unity (PCSI00010)

 this can *technically* even be used to run PSM homebrew on offical firmware 3.74. however doing so would require (any) valid PSM license, (you would just sign an app with the same keys & contentid as an offical app)